Drinking water hydrates your skin

 That last point is a great tip for preventing puffy eyes – how many of us (me included) go to bed with a glass of water by the bed.
 That’s OK as long as you save it till first thing in the morning.

 So – how did about.com get this so wrong?
-Difficult to say unless it’s the common problem of of trying to say something startling or different to attract readers.
+Difficult to say unless it’s the common problem of of trying to say something startling or different to attract readers – more likely it is a misreading of the expert’s views.

-So many skin care experts are unlikely to be wrong.
-If highly qualified people with real knowledge and experience tell me that drinking water will moisturize my skin – I’m going to believe them.
+It seems to me so many skin care experts are unlikely to be wrong.
+If highly qualified people with real knowledge and experience tell me that drinking water is an essential part of healthy skin – I’m going to believe them.

 And anyway isn’t that just what your plain old common sense tells you too?